-Finding: The preliminary plans show a proposed 10-foot public utility easement along the property frontage on S River Street.
-This standard will be met if all easements necessary to service the development meet City standards and are completed, see conditions in Section 15.505.040(F).
+Finding: The applicant's preliminary plans do not show any proposed utility easements related to the installation of the covered playground.
+This requirement will be met if all easements necessary to service the development meet City standards and are completed, see conditions in Section 15.505.040(F).